A common complaint I hear from artists my age is about their lack of free time.

 There’s also the matter of not having to wait for glue to dry, or taking the time to cut fiddly bits of art out of paper, or shuffling through huge stacks of books looking for the perfect image!

-And of course, digital collages are much more portable than paper; you can take your tablet or laptop with you and get some art done in a coffee shop or doctor’s office or soccer game sidelines.
+And of course, digital collages are much more portable than paper; you can take your tablet or laptop with you and get some art done in a coffee shop or doctor’s office or the sidelines of a soccer game.

 The key to making more time for art is to know where your free time is and section off part of that free time specifically for art.